kumkee/SURF2016/README.md

   * You are going to make money by buying and selling different cryptocurrencies during a short period of time (hopefully a week).
   * Actually, you aren't doing that by hand.
 Instead, you are going to write a programme automatically doing it for you.

+* How long will the project lasts?
+  * Officially 10 weeks, from 20 June to 26 August 2016.

 * What is a cryptocurrency?
   * The most famous example of a cryptocurrency is Bitcoin.
 People also call them virtual money or virtual coins.
 You can check the proper definition of cryptocurrency on Wikipedia (https://en.wikipedia.org/wiki/Cryptocurrency), but we only care about the availablility and price movement of cryptocurrencies in markets.